One of the biggest disadvantages to young adults' credit profile is a lack of credit history.

-Check your credit – This is both a literal and figurative “look in the mirror”, but won’t directly be responsible for improving your credit record.
-By law, the three major credit bureaus – Equifax, Experian and TransUnion – must provide you one free report per year.
-You’ll need to take the initiative, but this is a helpful way to analyze your current credit standing.
+Check your credit – This is literal and figurative “look in the mirror,” but you won’t be directly responsible for improving your credit record.
+By law, the three major credit bureaus – Equifax, Experian, and TransUnion – must provide you with one free report per year.
+You’ll need to take the initiative, but this is a helpful way to analyze your credit standing.

-Open a credit card account – Student loans are increasingly common amongst college graduates and credit cards can help establish credit history while you’re still in school.
-Establishing a credit line and consistently repaying it on time can help maintain a positive credit history.
+Open a credit card account – Student loans are increasingly common amongst college graduates, and credit cards can help establish a credit history while you’re still in school.
+Establishing and consistently repaying a credit line on time can help maintain a positive credit history.
 Credit cards can be just as helpful to your credit as they can be detrimental.
-A good rule of thumb to follow is to keep low balances on your credit card, or less than 30% of the card’s limit.
+A good rule of thumb is to keep low balances on your credit card, or less than 30% of the card’s limit.

 Knock down any major debts – One of the best ways to improve your credit score is to pay down major debts that carry interest.
-Student loans can be helpful, but so too are auto loans and any other major debts you may incur along the way.
+Student loans can be helpful, but so are auto loans and any other major debts you may incur.
 Maintain healthy savings habits to make your monthly payments and repay any extra debt as you can afford it.

-NASB offers several mortgage assistance programs for buyers who have limited credit, or whose credit history does not qualify them for more traditional loans.
-For more assistance in financing a mortgage, or for other savings advice, contact a NASB representative today at 855-465-0753.
+NASB offers several mortgage assistance programs for buyers with limited credit or whose credit history does not qualify them for more traditional loans.
+For more assistance in financing a mortgage or other savings advice, contact a NASB representative today at 855-465-0753.